-Beets are especially beneficial to women during pregnancy: the vitamin B and iron are beneficial to new growth cells during pregnancy and replenishing iron in the woman’s body.
+Beets are especially beneficial to women during pregnancy: vitamin B and Iron are beneficial to new growth cells during pregnancy and replenishing iron in the woman’s body.

 Beets are rich in Potassium, Magnesium, Fiber, Phosphorus, Iron, Vitamins A, B & C, Beta-carotene, and Folic acid.

 Tired of morning sickness?

 Beet kvass gives a real electrolyte boost which can help support you when feeling tired or overwhelmed with morning sickness.

 It’s also more hydrating than water like many lacto-fermented drinks.
 This comes in handy during the breastfeeding stages of raising your baby.

 They also offer support for the blood and liver thanks to the betacyanin in the beets.

 The high levels of folate and folic acid in the beets and the probiotic qualities make this a perfect drink for pregnant women.